-Counselling is available to licensed clergy and their families, and to DBF employees.
-Others associated with the diocese may be referred to the counselling team by a member of the Bishop's Core Staff Team.
+Counselling is available to licensed clergy and their immediate family (spouse or children under 18 including dependent children with a home address of the parsonage house who are at university), and to DBF employees.
+Others associated with the diocese may be referred to the counselling team by the Bishops or Archdeacons through the Archdeacon Pastor.